Webinar: Social licence to operate (SLO), a must for mining firms in LatAm

 Human Rights Outlook 2019

-In this webinar we will help companies understand and address drivers of community opposition, the key human rights risks associated with securing and maintaining SLO, and present some tools companies can use to prevent and mitigate risks as well as remediate impacts.
+We hosted a mining webinar covering some of the key human rights risks associated with securing and maintaining a SLO and we also presented some tools mining companies can use to prevent and mitigate risks as well as remediate impacts.

 - Why is securing and maintaining SLO relevant for mining companies?